axone-protocol/docs/docs/whitepaper/data-spaces.md

 The governance of a data space details who can participate and the membership mechanisms.
 It is possible to create roles with restricted rights.

-The governance precises the nature public, private (or even secret) of a Data Space.
+The governance precises the public or private nature of a Data Space.
 A public Data Space is reachable by anybody and a private one needs mechanisms of invitation or request of adhesion.

 Besides, each Data Space decides what are the governance mechanism to change the rules.
 For instance, it can be a process of proposition and vote by all the members of the Data Space.